-The Company is focused on achieving capital growth over the long term.
-Given the nature of the Company's investments, we do not anticipate recommending to pay a dividend in the foreseeable future.
+investments, we do not anticipate recommending to pay a dividend in the foreseeable future.

 The Board is keen to demonstrate the Company's commitment to responsible investing through objective reporting metrics for ESG factors.
-The Investment Manager continues to use its proprietary due diligence tool in order to assess sustainability opportunities and ESG risks associated with each potential investment, and has been able to identify risks that have led it to turn down opportunities in the year, as well as to identify opportunities that portfolio companies can take advantage of in order to deliver positive ESG and sustainability impacts.
+The Investment Manager continues to use its proprietary due diligence tool in order to assess sustainability opportunities and ESG risks associated with each potential investment, and has been able to identify risks that have led it to turn down deliver positive ESG and sustainability impacts.